 Cover is essential for a squad’s survival; only a reckless leader or perhaps a master-strategist is willing to leave their unit in the open for long.
 Even in cover, a unit is in trouble if it gets caught from the rear, where its cover will offer less protection.
 Hence, players need to be mindful of their squads’ facing.
 A squad’s line of sight and facing is determined by their squad leader model.
 Maelstrom’s Edge miniatures feature bases with easily distinguishable front and rear arc markings to help establish their facing.

 Any time a unit is fired upon by an enemy within short range, they first get to fire a round of defensive fire at their would-be attackers.
 However, the amount of suppression they have suffered determines whether this is incredibly deadly or just a minor nuisance.
 Therefore, properly suppressing an enemy unit before attempting to engage it at short range is key.

 Each Maelstrom’s Edge mission features several objective types, giving players multiple paths towards victory.
 Victory Points are tabulated at the end of each turn, and if you can manage to reach the total needed to complete the mission while also outpacing your opponent by a wide enough margin, then the game immediately ends with you as the victor!
 This makes accomplishing mission objectives from the first turn to the very last of paramount importance.

 Get the rules now!

-The 144 page Maelstrom's Edge rulebook is available in PDF format, or as a printed copy in the Battle for Zycanthus box set which includes a free digital copy of the rules as well.
+The 144 page Maelstrom's Edge rulebook is available for FREE in PDF format, or as a printed copy in the Battle for Zycanthus box set which includes a digital copy of the rules as well.